onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

-> "Both bad driving and bad voting are dangerous not merely to the individual who practices them, but to innocent bystanders." - [Bryan Caplan](https://www.goodreads.com/quotes/6702747-both-bad-driving-and-bad-voting-are-dangerous-not-merely)

-> "Good intentions are ubiquitous in politics; what is scarce is accurate beliefs." - [Bryan Caplan](https://www.goodreads.com/quotes/8070673-good-intentions-are-ubiquitous-in-politics-what-is-scarce-is)

-> "Would we still have a "democracy" if you needed to pass a test of economic literacy to vote?
-If you needed a college degree?
-Both of these measures raise the economic understanding of the median voter, leading to more sensible policies.
-Franchise restrictions were historically used for discriminatory ends, but that hardly implies that they should never be used again for any reason.
-A test of voter competence is no more objectionable than a driving test." - [Bryan Caplan](https://www.goodreads.com/quotes/6702746-would-we-still-have-a-democracy-if-you-needed-to)

-> "If voters are systematically mistaken about what policies work, there is a striking implication: They will not be satisfied by the politicians they elect.
-A politician who ignores the public’s policy preferences looks like a corrupt tool of special interests.
-A politician who implements the public’s policy preferences looks incompetent because of the bad consequences." - [Bryan Caplan](https://www.goodreads.com/quotes/7674777-if-voters-are-systematically-mistaken-about-what-policies-work-there)

-> "It is irrational to be politically well-informed because the low returns from data simply do not justify their cost in time and other resources." - [Bryan Caplan](https://www.goodreads.com/quotes/8514423-it-is-irrational-to-be-politically-well-informed-because-the-low)

-> "Irrationality in politics is not a puzzle.
-It is precisely what an economic theory of irrationality predicts." - [Bryan Caplan](https://www.goodreads.com/quotes/9114546-irrationality-in-politics-is-not-a-puzzle-it-is-precisely)

-> "In daily life, reality gives us material incentives to restrain our irrationality.
-But what incentive do we have to think rationally about politics?" - [Bryan Caplan](https://www.azquotes.com/quote/679518)

 > "My view of the internet is that it is way overrated in what it’s done to date but considerably underrated in what it will do." - [Tyler Cowen](https://www.azquotes.com/quote/790439)